 AB proposed that we get title & synopsis on a publisher’s website so book sellers know it exists.

 AB said we ought to tell the KCDC members that book is available.

 AB asked to whom we should give complementary copies – it was agreed that definitely Adrian Laycock & Ecowave because they helped a lot.
-Copies should go to all funders.
+Copies should go to all major funders.

 IM offered congratulations to AB on the success of the project.